Zywave/booster/src/_areas/design-system/components/expanders.md

 1. **Title:** The text label that indicates the content that is contained within the section.
 2. **Content:** The full length of the content is visible when expanded.
 When collapsed the content is truncated to just a few lines.
-3. **Expander action:** A link to "See more" is below the truncated content when collapsed, and a link to "See less" is below the expanded content.
+3. **Expander action:** A link button to "See more" is below the truncated content when collapsed, and a link button to "See less" is below the expanded content.

 <docs-spacer size="small"></docs-spacer>